 For the 11 states where MoneyGeek has data on both companies, GEICO is more affordable in 10, while AAA is the more affordable option in only one state.
 Your state may have much higher or lower rates than the national average cost of auto insurance, but no matter how much your state average premium is, GEICO will be cheaper than AAA in almost every state.
 Both GEICO and AAA write policies in all 50 states and Washington D.C.

 Please note that the "Not Available" text in the table below does not necessarily mean that these insurers do not offer coverage in these states.
 Instead, it means that data for these states was unavailable in our research.
+If you'd like to see which company may offer you a lower quote instantly based on you age or driving record, use our car insurance estimator.

 Average Cost Per State